byu-oit/handel/docs/supported-services/redis.rst

 Events produced by this service
 -------------------------------
-The Reids service does not produce events for other Handel services to consume.
+The Redis service does not produce events for other Handel services to consume.

 Events consumed by this service
 -------------------------------